spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-v2-source-to-prod/index.md

 * [Configure Kubernetes](#configure-kubernetes)

-  Two Kubernetes clusters, one for staging, and one for prod.
+  Two Kubernetes clusters, one for staging and one for prod.

 * [Configure Spinnaker](#configure-spinnaker)

-  A running Spinnaker instance, able to deploy to Kubernetes, and download artifacts from GitHub.
+  A running Spinnaker instance, able to deploy to Kubernetes and download artifacts from GitHub.

 * [Configure Webhooks](#configure-webhooks)